-Using this information, Judith was able to to her top bar navigation and added a sidebar filter menu.
+Using this information, Judith was able to to her top bar navigation and finally added a sidebar filter menu.
 She also created gift guides and installed the Smart Search plugin for a smoother searching experience.

 Like other websites, Judith knew that customer experience was key to success.
-The easier it was for visitors to navigate through her website and check out, the better the customer experience would be.
+The easier it was for visitors to navigate through pages on her website and check out, the better the customer experience would be.

-“To that end, it helps enormously to watch how customers interact with my store, to see which pages they land on, to see how long they’ll stay on the site.
+“To that end, it helps enormously to watch how visitors interact with my store, to see which pages they land on, to see how long they'll stay on the site.
 I love to see how often visitors have returned to the site,” she adds.
 “Temples and Markets is a labor of love for me, and I frequently fine tune the site to improve the customer experience - watching how customers relate to my store via Lucky Orange is integral to me being able to do this.”